 Law, J.D. & Accounting, M.Acc.
 Dual Degree

-Students in SLU's J.D./M.Acc. program enroll in the Richard A. Chaifetz School of Business the fall semester following completion of tfirst-year year core curriculum courses and complete the M.Acc. coursework in two sequential semesters.
-During each of these two semesters, students enroll in law courses relating to accounting, business, and/or the student's career goals, taken as business school electives.
+Students in SLU's J.D./M.Acc. program enroll in the Richard A. Chaifetz School of Business the fall semester following completion of first-year core curriculum courses and complete the M.Acc. coursework in two sequential semesters.
+During each of these two semesters, students enroll in law courses relating to accounting, business and the student's career goals, taken as business school electives.
 Students then use the remaining three semesters to complete the J.D. program.

 Students who wish to enter SLU's J.D./M.Acc. program must fulfill all admission requirements for the School of Law and the Richard A. Chaifetz School of Business and must apply to each program separately.